 Short Biography of Leonardo da Vinci

-In 1482 Leonardo went to the court of Ludovico Sforza for 16 years in Milan.
+In 1482, Leonardo went to the court of Ludovico Sforza in Milan, where he stayed for 16 years.
 Here he continued painting and also branched out into other interest such as engineering and anatomy.
-During this period he painted the famous “Madonna on the Rocks” and also “The Last Supper.”
+During this period he painted the famous artworks “Madonna on the Rocks” and also “The Last Supper.”

 Leonardo Da Vinci and Mona Lisa

 In 1499, his patron L. Sforza was defeated by the French invasion, causing Leonardo to return to Florence.
 During this period, he painted the fresco of the Battle of Anghiari.
 This artwork was to exert tremendous influence over future artists.
 However, it was never completed and was later destroyed.
 It was also during this period that Leonardo completed The Mona Lisa.
 The Mona Lisa is one of the world’s most famous and intriguing pictures.
 The Mona Lisa is a portrait of a wife of a Florentine noble.
 For several days she came to Leonardo and sat for her portrait to be painted; however, she refused to smile.
 Leonardo even tried hiring musicians but to no avail.
 One day, just for a fleeting second, she gave a faint smile, and Leonardo was able to capture it.
 Her smile encapsulates a mysteriousness which is both fascinating and intriguing.
 Sri Chinmoy said of the Mona Lisa.

 “That smile has immortalized her, immortalized the artist and immortalized the art.
 Artist and art have been immortalized by just a faint smile, a smile that has an enigmatic touch.
 Even now a soul-touch is there, and that soul-touch has conquered the heart of the world.”
 (1)